2024-08-23 Weekly Update - More math proofs, LeetCode, DuckDB, and networking

 One of the trade-offs I made this week is that I didn’t put much time into math work.

-The other bit of math study I did was wrap up my notes and a few of the problems from Wasserman's "All of Statistics (opens in a new tab)".
-This included finishing up a proof on the continuity of probabilities (again, ChatGPT can walk you through the proof (opens in a new tab)).
+The other bit of math study I did was wrap up my notes and a few of the problems from Wasserman’s “All of Statistics”.
+This included finishing up a proof on the continuity of probabilities (again, ChatGPT can walk you through the proof).
 Working through this book feels like a bit more of a grind.
-I'm not sure if it's the subject matter or the book but I'm on the fence on if I'm going to continue working on this right now.
+I’m not sure if it’s the subject matter or the book but I’m on the fence on if I’m going to continue working on this right now.

 Programming